meshal10613/meshal10613/README.md

 # 💫 About Me:
 Hello, I’m Meshal.
-My core skill is based on JavaScript and I love to do most of the things with JavaScript.I am Skilled At MERN Stack.
+My core skill is based on JavaScript and I love to do most of the things with JavaScript.
+I am Skilled At MERN Stack.
 I have a strong passion for learning & implementing new web technologies and standards.
 I’m currently learning Node and Next JS.